PICK UP TIMES:

-APPLES: Empire, McIntosh or Spartan & Honey Crisp is over
+APPLES: We currently have Empire in stock.
+McIntosh or Spartan are still available by order, but Honey Crisp is over

 Winter Squash: Stripetti (a cross between a sweet potato squash & spaghetti) Coronation, Sweet Potato or Delicata Squash, Amber Cup, Butter Cup, Sweet Ma Ma, Hubbard’s: small and large Gold, Blue & Green, Candy Roasters, and Butternut… I might have missed a few. 🙂

 Cabbage – Green

 Carrots – Orange or Heirloom, + Large sweet Nantes

 Onions: Red & Yellow cooking onions, Yellow & Red Spanish

 Potatoes: Yukon Gold, Russets & Superior from Quebec

 NEW: Sorghum – A high protein, gluten free grain.
 It is available as a whole grain, as a porridge, and as a flour.

 FARMERELLA‘S JAM There is a good supply available.
 Please click on the link to check them out.

 MAPLE SYRUP: 1 Liter and 500 ml bottles are now available.